 It is a tradition that our Minister writes a letter every month which is printed in our magazine, "The Messenger".
-Here is the current letter from John and Liz Rowe.
+This is Revd Stephen's letter from the combined edition for December/January.

 Alpha and Omega

 As we reflect again on the wonder of Christmas, let us heed too the seasons of Advent (leading up to Christmas) and Epiphany (the season after Christmas).
 As I have matured in my own faith, I have become more willing to let go of my intense focus on Christmas Day itself and view the story in its broader context.

 Advent is the much-overlooked period of waiting, hoping and preparing.
 Frequently the four weeks of Advent are swamped by the preparations for Christmas, not just in the shops, but in churches too - I have seen Christmas carol concerts advertised on 1 December this year, before Advent has even started!
 At advent we wait with the expectation of the bridesmaids awaiting the groom (Matthew 25), of Zechariah and Elizabeth awaiting the birth of Christ's forerunner, John (Luke 1), and of course of Mary and Joseph awaiting the birth of Jesus (Matthew 1).
 Advent also looks ahead to Christ's coming again, and the final establishment of God's kingdom on earth.